gaborbozo/Notes/design-patters/microservices/asynchronous messaging.md

 **Send and forget** means that after the producer creates the message, it dispatches the message, and goes on.

 Any kind of reponse is usually another point-to-point message.

+It is used when
+* no response needed, f.e. audit records,
+* admin tasks such as clean up processes,
+*

 ### Publish-subscribe pattern
 Single producer - multiple consumer.